Take-Two Interactive: 2007–2008: Shareholder takeover and attempted buy-out

 Due to the various SEC investigations and the Hot Coffee controversy, investors in Take-Two discussed the possibility of taking over the company and ousting the current management at its next board meeting in March 2007.
 There were also issues with Take-Two failing to make its revenue targets, having lost in 2006.
 Investors OppenheimerFunds Inc., S.A.C.
 Capital Management, Tudor Investment Corp., D.E.
 Shaw Valence Portfolios and ZelnickMedia held 46% of the company's stock at this point, and were looking to put ZelnickMedia's Strauss Zelnick as the chairman of the board while ousting long-standing management and board members.
 Zelnick had previously been president and CEO of BMG's North American division at the time of the sale of BMG Interactive to Take-Two, a move he had been against, believing that BMG could have capitalized on the video game sector more.
-Following BMG, Zelnick had been COO of 20th Century Fox and CEO of Crystal Dynamics.
+Prior to BMG, Zelnick had been COO of 20th Century Fox and CEO of Crystal Dynamics.
 He founded ZelnickMedia in 2001 as a private equity firm to focus on media and interactive entertainment investments.
 Industry analyst Michael Pachter stated that a takeover would be best for Take-Two, as the present management "completely abdicated any responsibility for the oversight of the options-granting policy.
 A more responsible board would have committed hari-kari."
 CEO Paul Eibeler, who had replaced Brant after his resignation, had tried to find a buyer for Take-Two after the investors filed their intent with the SEC.
 Among the potential buyers were EA, but a deal could not be negotiated before the meeting.
 The takeover was successfully agreed to by stockholders on March 29, 2007, with Zelnick naming Ben Feder, a partner at ZelnickMedia, as the new CEO.
 As of July 2015, Strauss Zelnick is the largest single shareholder by voting power.